 Recoverable Damages for Negligence Claims

-There are several types of damages that may be awarded to victims of injuries involving any form of negligence.
+Several types of damages may be awarded to victims of injuries involving any form of negligence.
 These include:

 Economic damages refer to specific monetary losses that can be calculated by adding up bills, receipts, and the like.
 Examples include lost wages, medical bills, rehab and therapy expenses, prescription medication costs, and home construction projects (such as wheelchair ramps) to accommodate the injured person.
 In cases of wrongful death, economic damages may include final medical costs and funeral and burial expenses.